-- 4.2.1 A total of nine new sites were identified during the rapid identification surveys within the development corridor (Fig 2).
-These new sites include a possible prehistoric funerary cairn (Site 37), a marker cairn (Site 36), two areas of peat cutting (Sites 31 and 38) and post-medieval enclosure quarries and walls (Sites 32, 33, 35 and 39).
-There was also a small section of linear bank of unknown date and function (Site 34). - 4.2.2 Prehistory: the only evidence for this period was the cairn located to the west of Casterfell Hill (Site 37).
-The cairn is a medium sized (5m by 3.5m) sub-oval earthfast stone mound located on the saddle between Casterfell Hill and Belt How.
-It commands extensive views down both Borrowdale and Brotherdale, in a prominent location and isolated, and has the potential to be a funerary monument. - 4.2.3 Parliamentary Enclosure: the upper break of slope on the ridge line facing out to the Borrowdale valley, to the south west of the development corridor, has an extensive line of well-constructed enclosure walls.
-These walls demarcate the upper limits of the enclosed lands and form enclosures that run straight downslope to the valley bottom.
-The enclosure boundary wall on Borrowdale Edge (Site 33) is shown on the current OS mapping but has become heavily denuded (up to two courses high) in places.
+How.
+It commanded extensive views down both Borrowdale and Brotherdale, in a prominent and isolated location, and has the potential to be a funerary monument.

+- 4.2.4 Parliamentary Enclosure: the upper break of slope on the ridge line facing out to the Borrowdale valley, to the south-west of the development corridor, has an extensive line of well-constructed enclosure walls.
+These walls demarcate the upper limits of the enclosed lands and form enclosures that run in straight lines downslope to the valley bottom.
+The enclosure boundary wall on Borrowdale Edge (Site 33) was shown on the current OS mapping but has become heavily denuded, and now is only two courses high in places.
 The wall runs along the top edge of the valley for approximately 450m before turning a right-angle and running downslope into the valley.
-The wall is drystone and is constructed of angular stone slabs that have been quarried from within the immediate environs of the wall.
+The wall is drystone and was constructed of angular stone slabs that had been quarried from the immediate environs of the wall.
 There are two small quarries (Sites 32 and 35) located immediately to the north of the enclosure wall, which are small simple extractions with a single working face and spoil heaps within.
-To the north of the development corridor there is an additional proposed development area near Red Crag, Within this is an already identified quarry (Site 9), to the north of this is an additional quarry area (Site 39) that is probably associated with the construction and maintenance of the road and enclosure boundaries.

-4.2.4 Other Features: all three of the remaining features are of unknown date.
-There are areas of peat cutting on Greenside Crag (Site 31) and Pipers Hill (Site 38) and these are well-defined sunken cut features.
-There are other areas of possible peat cutting within the development corridor but the peat is heavily cut through by streams and gullies.
+To the north of the development corridor is an additional proposed development area near Red Crag, within which is a documented quarry (Site 9).
+To the north of this is an additional quarry area (Site 39) that was probably associated with the construction and maintenance of the road and enclosure boundaries. - 4.2.5 Other Features: all three of the remaining features are of unknown date.
+There are areas of peat cutting on Greenside Crag (Site 31) and Pipers Hill (Site 38), which are well-defined sunken cut features.
+There are other areas of possible peat cutting within the development corridor but the peat was heavily cut by streams and gullies.
 There is a small marker cairn shown on the current OS mapping and located on the summit of Winterscleugh (Site 36) at a junction on the parish boundary.
-The cairn is a small sub-circular mound of angular scree slabs on the top of the crag, there is little lichen growth and is possibly relatively recent.
+The cairn is a small sub-circular mound of angular scree slabs on the top of the crag, which has only limited lichen growth and is possibly of relatively recent date.
 The final feature is a section of linear bank at Whinash (Site 34) which is not shown on any of the mapping.
-It is a low earthen bank in two sections and is overall 160m long by 2.5m high.
-There are areas of disturbed ground and similar but low lying banks to the east side.
+It is a low earthen bank in two sections and overall is 160m long by 2.5m high.
 The bank is of unknown date and function.